Virtual Machines vs. Anti-Detect Browsers: Key Differences

 FAQ

-Can I use a virtual machine and anti-detect browser simultaneously?
+Can I use a virtual machine and an anti-detect browser simultaneously?

-Yes, you can use a virtual machine to emulate a different operating system and install an anti-detect browser on it.
-Furthermore, it allows the use of an anti-detect browser that is incompatible with the original host’s operating system, expanding software availability.
+Yes, you can use a virtual machine to emulate a different system and install an anti-detect browser that will create a needed fingerprint on it.
+Such a nested setup increases anonymity and allows the use of an anti-detect browser that might be incompatible with the original system otherwise.

 Do anti-detect browsers protect from malware?